gabooh/photo-organize/README.md

 If the __directory__ is not provided, the current working directory is used.
 The __--dry__ option logs the changes without applying them.

+Tested with Node.js version from 12 to 17.

 # Sources

 https://github.com/gabooh/photo-organize